-In fact, one region in particular offers plenty of hands-on lessons in history that – with a little imagination – can transport you to a very different Oregon.
+In fact, one region offers plenty of hands-on lessons in history that – with a little imagination – can transport you to a very different Oregon.

-Less than an hour away - near Baker City – the Oregon Trail Interpretive Center is a fine gathering site for your family.
+Near Baker City, the Oregon Trail Interpretive Center is a fine gathering site for your family.
 The site provides you with a perspective and context to better understand the region’s early days.

 Outside the OTIC you can explore replicas of covered wagons that give you a feel for the pioneering experience, but Martin is quick to point out that you won’t need to travel far to see the real thing.
 That’s because the actual trail – deep wagon ruts and all – is adjacent to the OTIC.

 “It’s important to remember that there wasn’t just one trail,” noted Martin with a chuckle.
 "There were many Oregon Trails and the reason for many trails is because no one liked eating dust for long.
 So, often-times the wagons would spread out across the valley floor.
 We are a place that holds on to Oregon history and we tell the story of the largest non-forced human migration in human history."